BenSheridanEdwards/Makers_Paladins_Path/README.md

 ## <a name="Story">User Stories</a>

 ```
+As a player of Paladin's Path,
+Throughout the game,
+I'd like to be able to move my character around in all directions.

-As a player, so I can play a game of Unreality,
+As a player of Paladin's Path,
+When I encounter enemies,
-I'd like to start a game with full hit points.
+I'd like to target them and see an indication that i'm succcessfully locked-on to a target.
 ```

 ## <a name="Installation">Installation Instructions</a>